gxshub/cargo-tracker-0.1/README.md

 The Command and Query Responsibility Segregation (CQRS) architectural pattern is used in the application layer of BookingMS
-(c.f., the three corresponding packages in the [code](./bookingms/src/main/java/csci318/demo/cargotracker/bookingms/application)).
+(c.f., the corresponding packages in the [code](./bookingms/src/main/java/csci318/demo/cargotracker/bookingms/application)).

 Reference for CQRS: [https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs)